-1918+ Madame Hendren Life-Like Mama Doll, 24"
+1918+ Madame Hendren Life-Like Mama Doll, 24" tall, the

-cloth stuffed wide torso body and straight swinging cloth legs with stitched
+wide cloth stuffed torso body and straight, swinging cloth legs with stitched

 heeled feet (exclusive to Averill's doll) to simulate walking, when led by the

 doll?
-Not long after production had begun a voice box that cried Ma-Ma when
+Not long after production had begun on the Averill doll, a voice box was

-tilted was added to the tummy - which is how these dolls got their name.
+added to the tummy that cried Ma-Ma when the doll is tilted, which is how these dolls got their name.

 By 1921 Mama dolls were also patented in England.
-Of note; during